MechanicalRabbit/DataKnots.jl/doc/src/start.md

     OurQuery = It.department.employee
     #-> It.department.employee

-Let's extend this pipeline to construct a record so we may inspect the `GT100K` computation.
+Let's extend this pipeline to inspect the `GT100K` computation.
 Notice how pipeline composition is tracked for us.
 We could `run` this step also, if we wanted.

     OurQuery >>= Record(It.name, It.salary, GT100K)
     #=>